 Appalachian Trail runs 2175 miles, stretching from Georgia to Maine.
 The trail provides a continuous green pathway through a chain of mountains and hills.
 Of the vast trail way, 90 miles is home to Massachusetts.
 Traveling over Mount Everett in the south, all the way up and through Mount Greylock in the north.
 The Appalachian Trail provides offers hiking for both the long-distance or day hiker.

-The Ashuwillticook Rail Trail is a old railroad track converted into a 10-foot wide paved trail.
-The trail runs 11.2 miles through the towns of Cheshire, Lanesborough and Adams.
+The Ashuwillticook Rail Trail is an old railroad track converted into a 10-foot wide paved trail.
+The trail runs 12.7 miles through the towns of Cheshire, Lanesborough and Adams.
 Cheshire Reservoir, and the Hoosic River offer outstanding views of the scenery and wildlife.
 Parking lots and restrooms are available at selected locations along the way.

 Beaver Brook Reservation is 59 acres of open fields and woodlands.
 The ponds and waterfall make the park's north section a delightful place for a walk or picnic.
 The south section features athletic fields, a spray deck, and more.